 Creating ‘wow’ moments, oftentimes with incentive-based schemes, might actually be bad for the overall customer experience, because it sets expectations too high to be met again.
 Therefore, making basic transactional services easy to use, or offering expert guidance for complex products are better ideas to improve services.

-It may sound simple to consistently meet customers’ basic expectations irrespective of channels, but it requires internal alignment and external focus.
+It may sound simple to consistently meet basic customer expectations irrespective of channels, but it requires internal alignment and external focus.
 Addressing obvious and basic service failures is a good place to start, and often yields surprising results.

 Building ‘wow’ moments in certain interactions does not automatically result in a ’wow’ experience for customers.
 Offering consistently good services throughout the customer engagement is what matters.
 ‘Wow’ moments can be destructive if they set the bar too high for future interactions.
 Therefore, it is crucial to deliver good services consistently so that the customers will experience ‘wow’ services.